cm4twc-org/cm4twccontrib-smart/README.rst

 and evaporation.
 The five linear reservoirs represent the different pathways for land runoff.
 Note, the river routing of SMART is not included in this component.

+The open water component of SMART consists in routing the streamflow through the river network by means of a linear reservoir.

 .. _`Mockler et al., 2016`: https://doi.org/10.1016/j.cageo.2015.08.015
 .. _`Kachroo, 1972`: https://doi.org/10.1016/0022-1694(92)90150-T